 11.5 NANC 329 – Prioritization for SOA Notifications

 Important information for this section of test cases: The priority assigned to messages will affect the order that the NPAC SMS attempts to send them.
-The NPAC SMS groups outbound messages in blocks of 100 and once dispatched the priority is not evaluated again until all 100 messages are sent.
+For the XML interface, the NPAC SMS groups outbound messages in blocks of 100 and once dispatched the priority is not evaluated again until all 100 messages are sent.